niplav/site/daygame_cost_benefit.md

 approach-to-date ratio and the approach-to-lay ratio.

-I remember a Tom Torero video where he recounts these ratios for beginners, but it seems to have been hidden since then<!--TODO: link video and maybe ask for resurrection-->.
+I remember a Tom Torero video where he recounts these ratios for beginners, but it seems to have been hidden since then (the [internet archive version](https://web.archive.org/watch?v=DgLBWej72is) is also not complete, if you have a copy, I'd be glad to pay a small amount for it).
 The numbers for the approach-to-lay ratios were 1 in 100 for beginners, 1 in 50 for intermediate daygamers and 1 in 30 for experts.
 I will assume that this is comparatively over-optimistic, and assume that the date-to-lay ratio starts at 1 in 200, and then converges towards 1 in 50 on the scale of thousands of approaches:

 	ratiobegin::0.005
 	ratioexp::0.02